NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Flash of Omnipresence.md

 * * *

 Empowered with divine energy, you can be at an ally's side in the blink of an eye.
 You teleport to an empty space adjacent to an ally within 100 feet.
-If you spend a Mythic Point as part of this action, you can teleport to anywhere within a mile, and when you arrive, any enemies adjacent to you must succeed at a Will check saving throw against your class DC or spell DC or be [[Conditions/Stunned|Stunned 1]].
+If you spend a Mythic Point as part of this action, you can teleport to anywhere within a mile, and when you arrive, any enemies adjacent to you must succeed at a Will check saving throw against your class DC or spell DC or be [[Stunned|Stunned 1]].

 *Source: Pathfinder Lost Omens Divine Mysteries*
 *ORC*